SMALL-SCALE POSTURES BOXING SET

 An opponent attacks from the right, so I first squat down to evade it, then use a rolling-hands technique to deflect it away, one hand positioned at long range, the other at short range, the long-range hand attacking, the short-range hand guarding.
 This is a technique that actually contains both attack and defense.

 Posture 3: ADVANCE, RIGHT SLIPPING HANDS

-Continuing from the previous posture, my feet scoot forward, still making a kneeling stance, as my hands arc downward and then reverse from deflecting outward toward the right to going inward toward the left.
+Continuing from the previous posture, your feet scoot forward, still making a kneeling stance, as your hands arc downward and then reverse from deflecting outward toward the right to going inward toward the left.
 (This posture ends up in the same position as in the previous posture, but the target is now on the opposite side.)
 See photo 3:

 The opponent tries to dispel my rolling-hands technique, so I quickly switch to using slipping hands to attack, causing him to have no way to evade.
 Rolling & slipping is a common combo in Mantis Boxing.
 It possesses a quality of continuous action.
 Each set that contains these techniques has them in this arrangement [rolling to strike across toward the right and then slipping around to strike across toward the left].
 For this to work requires nimbleness and quickness.
 If you instead try to force your way through with hardness, the outcome will be nothing like the original intention.

 Posture 4: KNEELING STANCE, RIGHT SLICING THROUGH THE WAIST